• English

 Sneferu is famous for being the founder ruler of the Fourth Dynasty of ancient Egypt's Old Kingdom.
-His Hellenized name was ‘Soris’, as mentioned by the Greek Historian Manetho.
-In the Egyptian dialect, Sneferu's name was also written as ‘Snefru’ or ‘Snofru.’
+His Hellenized name was 'Soros,' as the Greek Historian Manetho mentioned.
+In the Egyptian dialect, Sneferu's name was also written as 'Snefru' or 'Snofru.'

 When Did Sneferu Reign?